 John Fitzgerald is Director of the Centre for Software Reliability (CSR) at Newcastle and Director of Research in the School of Computing Science, where he has a personal chair.
-He is a specialist in the engineering of resilient computing systems, particularly in rigorous analysis and design tools.
+He is a specialist in the engineering of resilient computing systems, particularly using rigorous analysis and design tools.

 In his research, he develops model-based methods and tools to help in the design of particularly challenging types of product, especially systems that require collaboration between engineering teams of differing backgrounds and disciplines.
 For example, he currently leads the international COMPASS project, which is developing technology for engineering complex "Systems-of-Systems" that are built from pre-existing systems that might never have been designed with collaboration in mind.
 On a different scale, he leads Newcastle's research into co-modelling and co-simulation in the design of fault-tolerant embedded systems (in the DESTECS project and in our EPSRC platform grant on Trustworthy Ambient Systems).

 John is probably most closely associated with the Vienna Development Method (VDM) which has been developed from its logical foundations to a commercial tool-supported method, with industry applications in areas as diverse as options trading and firmware design.
 He recently led work in the Deploy project on achieving and demonstrating dependability through the deployment of formal methods in four industry sectors.
 His project on the use of formal models to support collaborative modelling and simulation in the design of embedded systems (DESTECS), started in January 2010.